Banknotes of Zimbabwe: 2008 banknote issues

-Banknotes of the fourth dollar (ZWL)
+Banknotes of the fourth dollar (2009)

-On 2 February 2009, the Reserve Bank introduced banknotes of the fourth dollar, equal to one trillion (1000000000000 or ×10^12) third dollars: the banknotes of the third dollar were supposed to lose legal tender status by 1 July 2009, but the power-sharing government of Prime Minister Morgan Tsvangirai instead suspended the Zimbabwean dollar entirely on 12 April 2009.
-The banknotes, along with those of the third dollar, were eventually demonetised on 30 September 2015, after 6 years and 171 days of disuse.
+On 2 February 2009, the Reserve Bank introduced banknotes of the fourth dollar, equal to one trillion (1000000000000 or ×10^12) third dollars: the Reserve Bank meant to have notes of the third dollar co-circulate with those of the fourth dollar until 30 June 2009, but the power-sharing government of Prime Minister Morgan Tsvangirai instead suspended the Zimbabwean dollar entirely on 12 April 2009.
+The notes, along with those of the third dollar, were eventually demonetised on 30 September 2015, after 6 years and 171 days of disuse.

 The banknotes of the fourth dollar consisted of seven denominations from $1 to $500, reusing elements from earlier issues.
 Security features were similar to the emergency issues of the third dollar, which replaced the watermark and the windowed security thread with an iridescent strip and the Zimbabwe Bird in optically variable ink: a series of triangles on the right edge acted as a registration device.